aimotrens/impulsar-docs/docs-site/docs/features/shell.md

 ### SSH

-You can run a job script with the `ssh` shell type on linux and windows if you have the ssh client installed.
+You can run a job script with the `ssh` shell type on Linux and Windows if you have the SSH client installed.
 This runs the script on a remote server.

 !!! note
-    impulsar only supports passwordless ssh connections via ssh-agent.
+    impulsar only supports passwordless SSH connections via ssh-agent.

 ```yaml